Try this healthy twist on classic Deviled Eggs with colorful vegetable purees in the mix Veggie Deviled Eggs boost flavor, nutrition and color!

-They’re also versatile, so you can serve them in new ways without fearing that your family will get bored.
+They’re also versatile, so you can serve them in many ways to find how your family likes them best.
 Eggs tend to be widely available at farmers markets at this time of year and prices for cage-free, organic eggs are often lower than those at the store.
 We love them in a simple scramble, poached over rice and beans, or turned into Make-Ahead Mini Egg and Cheese Muffins.
-And sometimes as a treat, I turn them into a rainbow of Deviled Eggs.
+And sometimes as a treat, I turn them into this rainbow of Deviled Eggs.

-These are best served right after you fill them (especially the beet filling since if they sit too long filled, the color can bleed into the egg whites), but you can take them to a potluck as long as you pack them in a cooler and fill them on site.
+These are best served right after you fill them (especially the beet filling since if they sit too long filled, the color can bleed into the egg whites.)
+But you can take them to a potluck as long as you pack them in a cooler and fill them on site.

 - 8 large eggs